Rachel Wong: Research and career

-Wong joined the faculty of the Department of Anatomy and Neurobiology at Washington University in St. Louis in 1994, where she was promoted to Professor in 2004.
-In 2006, she moved to the University of Washington. to join the Department of Biological Structure and became the Chair of Department in 2017.
+Wong joined the faculty of the Department of Anatomy and Neurobiology at Washington University School of Medicine in 1994, where she was promoted to Professor in 2004.
+In 2006, she moved to the University of Washington. to join the Department of Biological Structure and became the chair of department in 2017.
 Wong studies the developmental mechanisms that determine synaptic connectivity in the central nervous system.
 Her research has focussed on identifying the cellular mechanisms underlying the proper assembly of neural circuits in the vertebrate retina of a variety of species, including human, Danio rerio (Zebrafish) and mice.
 Wong investigates the development of neural circuitry in vivo and in vitro using cellular imaging approaches and molecular genetics.

 Wong was appointed to the steering committee of the National Eye Institute Audacious Goals Initiative (AGI), a challenge which looks to identify and support the most promising research towards curing blindness.
 She was a Rothmans Fellow (Sydney University Endowment), an Alfred P. Sloan Fellow, an Esther A. and Joseph Klingenstein Fellow, and a Paul G. Allen Distinguished Investigator.
 Her research achievements in vision science are acknowledged by the Brian B. Boycott Prize (FASEB Retinal Neurobiology and Visual Processing), the Helen Keller Award (Department of Ophthalmology, University of Washington and the Lions Club of Multiple District 19), and the Friedenwald Award (the Association for Research in Vision and Ophthalmology).
 In 2021, she was elected to the National Academy of Sciences.